a-nau/AutoHotKey-GUI-and-Commands/README.md

     - `?`: overview of available commands

+### Shortcuts
+All shortcuts (as the GUI) are triggered by the `CAPSLOCK` key.
-In addition you can specify hot keys for applications in the directory [shortcuts](./shortcuts), that open applications when combining a lead key (default is `End`) with another key.
+In addition you can specify hot keys for applications in the directory [shortcuts](./shortcuts), that open applications when combining the lead key `CAPSLOCK` with another key.
+For example
+- `CAPSLOCK` + `1`: Switch to the neighboring desktop on the left
+- `CAPSLOCK` + `2`: Switch to the neighboring desktop on the right
-For example `End` + `G` opens the windows file explorer.
+- `CAPSLOCK` + `g`: opens the windows file explorer
+- `CAPSLOCK` + `n`: centers the mouse over the active window
+- `CAPSLOCK` + `x`: closes the active application
+- ...

+In general, these examples are rather to give you some ideas on what is possible.
+If you like it, it is probably best to reconfigure those to suit your needs.

 ## Usage